 Tips for taking seizure medicines:

 - Do not skip a dose.

-- Get refills a week before the medicine runs out.
+- Get refills as soon as you can before the medicine runs out.

-- Keep seizure medicines in a safe place, away from children.
+- Keep seizure medicines in a safe place, away from young children.

 - Store medicines in a dry place, in the bottle that they came in.
 Throw away all old bottles.

 - Have them take it as soon as you remember.